bigkahuna443/SkinModHelper/docs/guide/README.md

 Here are the different fields you can use:
 ```
 SkinId: [unique ID of your skin, required]
-SkinDialogKey: [dialog ID of your skin's name, required]
+SkinDialogKey: [dialog ID of your skin's name, optional, if not included name will default to your SkinId]
+HairColors: [hair colors for your skin, optional, if not included uses vanilla colors]
+- Dashes: 0 [use 0 to 5]
+  Color: "ABCDEF" [use six digit RGB hex code]
 ```

+Note that hair color choices may be overridden by other cosmetic mods.
+This is intentional to allow for customization even when using a skin.

 Your skin ID should be in the format "[Name]_[Skin]", e.g. "Bigkahuna_MySkin".
 This will double as the file asset path -- "Bigkahuna_MySkin" turns into "Bigkahuna/MySkin".
 You will use this path